adityaxxz/Boss-Bridge-Audit/README.md

 ## What's Boss Bridge

-This project presents a simple bridge mechanism to move our ERC20 token from L1 to an L2 we're building.
+This project presents a simple bridge mechanism to move our ERC20 token from L1 to an L2.
-The L2 part of the bridge is still under construction, so we don't include it here.

 In a nutshell, the bridge allows users to deposit tokens, which are held into a secure vault on L1.
 Successful deposits trigger an event that our off-chain mechanism picks up, parses it and mints the corresponding tokens on L2.